mlle-aadf/echoes-ai/README.md

    npm run dev
    ```
 2. Open `http://localhost:3000` in your browser.
+3. Ensure you have signed up for the Puter API and configured your API key.

 ## 📌 Upcoming Features
 - [ ] Implement Task-Based AI Suggestions